 As well as the useful hatchback, the DB2/4 can be distinguished from the earlier car by more substantial bumpers with over-riders.
 That said, its quite common to see DB2/4’s modified for the track without bumpers fitted.
 Also the headlamps were repositioned slightly higher than on early DB2’s as demanded by new safety regulations.

-While the DB2/4 is regarded as a Feltham, they were actually built in many different places.
-The rolling chassis, engines and other parts were made in the David Brown Industries factories at Meltham Mill near Huddersfield and the tractor engine factory at Farsley both in Yorkshire.
-The coachwork were assembled by Mulliners of Birmingham from panels made by such people as Airflow Streamline in Northampton.
-Then the cars arrived at Feltham for finishing.
-However, by 1955 the cars were assembled entirely at Farsley.
-Fully trimmed bodies from Mulliners were fitted to the chassis and finished on a production line alongside the David Brown tractors.
+While the DB2/4 is regarded as a Feltham car, they were actually built in many different places.
+The rolling chassis, engines and other parts were made in the David Brown Industries factories at Meltham Mill near Huddersfield and the nearby tractor engine factory at Farsley, both in the county of Yorkshire.
+David Brown was a Yorkshireman himself of course.
+The coachwork was assembled by Mulliners of Birmingham from panels made by such people as Airflow Streamline in Northampton.
+Then the cars eventually arrived at Feltham for final finishing.
+However, by 1955 the cars were assembled almost entirely at Farsley in West Yorkshire.
+Fully trimmed bodies from coach builders, Mulliners were fitted to the rolling chassis and finished on a production line alongside the David Brown tractors.

 In total, 451 DB2/4 saloons were built before the model was replaced by the DB2/4 Mark II, late in 1955.